There’s no doubt that the lending environment is different than it was a few years ago.

 3. Overspending on credit

 Which brings me to my next point, which is overspending on credit.

-Perhaps you have been prone to paying for your overseas holiday on credit or even buying the latest pair of high-end shoes on plastic.
+Perhaps you have been prone to paying for your overseas holiday on credit (remember the days’ when you could do that?) or even buying the latest pair of high-end shoes on plastic.

 Lenders will generally not be impressed with using credit to buy things that you don’t need with money that you clearly don’t have.

 Limit your credit card spending to essentials, such as bill payments, and then ensure you pay off the balance every month.